 - Linkable – Easily share the application via URL, does not require complex installation.

-Now that we know characteristics of PWA apps,lets look one of the ways to build.
+Now that we know the characteristics of PWA apps, let’s look at one of the ways to build.

 App Shell Model